hienKtran/Hello-World/README.md

 file
 - [x] STEP 4: Create a sample README.md file
 - [x] STEP 5: Upload your picture and complete your profile
-## How to Run Program
-1. Create a useful README.md file in your repository so users can quickly and easily understand the details of your repository.
-2. To create an attractive README.md file, you will want to use the Markdown syntax.
-3. Edit the Hello-World README.md file and create customized section headings and use AT LEAST 4 different syntax options (for example, bold, bullet points, headings, links, etc).
 ## Files Used
 + [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/)
 + [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)